IvanKaragyozov/real-estate-management-system/README.md

 2. Send the request using Postman or similar and set the method to POST,
 the Content-Type to text/xml and the body to be of type raw XML
 3. Replace the name 'Tony' of your liking.
-The application will either return you the agent information or tell if no such agent exists.
+The application will either return you the agent information or indicate that no such agent exists.

 ![Screenshot](service/src/main/resources/images/get-agent-example-xml.png)